Emergency Dentist Goodlettsville

 The first thing you should do in a dental emergency is give us a call.
 From there, here’s what you can typically expect:

-• We’ll schedule you a same-day appointment: We always go above and beyond to see emergency patients as quickly as possible.
+• We’ll schedule a same-day appointment for you: We always go above and beyond to see emergency patients as quickly as possible.
 We’ll also give you first-aid instructions for handling your emergency until you can reach us.

 • Review the findings & make a plan: Next, Dr. McClain will review her findings with you and discuss which treatments she recommends to address the issues you’re facing.
 Together, you’ll make a treatment plan to get your oral health back on track.